Namib Desert, Swakopmund & Walvis Bay

 The tour wasn’t just about the wildlife

-We were enlightened into the amazing plant life that live in these harsh conditions.
-Where by day the temperatures rocketed up and by night they plummeted.
+Next up it was the fantastic plant life that lives in these harsh conditions.
+Where the temperatures by day rocketed up and by night, they plummeted.

-The tour progressed across the undulating terrains and again we were introduced to more fascinating wildlife.
-This time it was a Namaqua Desert Chameleon, this creature is amazing it looks prehistoric.
+The tour progressed across the undulating terrains, and again we were introduced to some more fascinating wildlife.
+This time it was a Namaqua Desert Chameleon, this creature looks prehistoric.

 On our way again

-but not for long, next a Sidewinder snake was found and these are really small, as you can see in the photo next to a footprint.
+But not for long, next we found a Sidewinder snake.
+These are really small, as you can see in the photo next to a footprint.

-Not content with the intricacies of the wildlife, Chris suddenly revealed a magnet and demonstrated to us the presence of iron within the sand.
+Not content with the intricacies of the wildlife, Chris suddenly revealed a magnet and demonstrated to us the presence of iron in the sand.

 As the tour was reluctantly drawing to a close

-We were treated to a white knuckle sand dune ride in the trucks.
+We were treated to a white-knuckle dune ride in the trucks.
 Sliding down the dunes and building up enough steam to vertically climb up another dune.
-It was fantastic fun although one elderly German had his eyes shut the whole time and had turned a very washed out shade of grey.
+It was fantastic fun although one elderly German had his eyes shut the whole time and had turned a very washed out shade of grey. 😱

-One last time out of the trucks and we were given refreshments and the opportunity to ask questions and enjoy the wonderful vista across the Atlantic Ocean.
+One last time out of the trucks for refreshments and the opportunity to ask questions.
+We has one last chance to enjoy the magnificent vista across the Atlantic Ocean.

 A highly recommended and informative tour.